digitalocean/godo/README.md

             return nil, err
         }

-        // append the current page's droplets to our list list = append(list, repositories...)
+        // append the current page's registries to our list list = append(list, repositories...)

         // if we are at the last page, break out the for loop